-Milliman has announced the launch of its latest InsurTech offering, an innovative casualty benchmarking tool that provides a new industry standard and a better, more efficient way of assessing variability in unpaid claims estimates.
-Milliman’s Claim Variability Guidelines™, debuting at the Casualty Loss Reserve Seminar in Philadelphia, are new industry benchmarks to help evaluate the quality of stochastic unpaid claim distributions used for Enterprise Risk Management (ERM) and DFA, including correlations for aggregate distributions.
+Milliman has announced the launch of its latest InsurTech offering, an innovative casualty benchmarking tool that provides a new industry standard and a better, more efficient way of assessing variability in unpaid claim estimates.
+Milliman’s Claim Variability Guidelines™, debuting at the Casualty Loss Reserve Seminar in Philadelphia, are new industry benchmarks to help evaluate the quality of stochastic unpaid claim distributions used for enterprise risk management (ERM) and dynamic financial analysis (DFA), including correlations for aggregate distributions.
 The Guidelines also stochastically support deterministic ranges used for reserving.

-Milliman’s Claim Variability Guidelines are like version 2.0 of the standard benchmarks that are currently used industry-wide – they’re a modernized, robust, and efficient tool that can help insurers better understand their unpaid claims reserves.
+Milliman’s Claim Variability Guidelines are like version 2.0 of the standard benchmarks that are currently used industry-wide—they’re a modernized, robust, and efficient set of tools that can help insurers better understand their unpaid claim reserves.
 Being able to gauge the quality of unpaid claim variability estimates is a key metric in any risk management strategy, and allows insurers to more accurately price their products.

 Key features of the tool include automatically adapting results based on company size, as well as the flexibility to adjust for different development patterns, currencies, and variance assumptions.
-For more information, Mark will be presenting on benchmarking unpaid claim estimates, as well as integrating reserve variability into enterprise risk management, at the Casualty Loss Reserve Seminar this week in Philadelphia; or click here.
+For more information, Mark will be presenting on benchmarking unpaid claim estimates, as well as integrating reserve variability into ERM, at the Casualty Loss Reserve Seminar this week in Philadelphia; or click here.

 Milliman today announced that the firm has hired Lisa Henderson as Chief Strategist, Casualty Products and InsurTech Consulting.
 Henderson has more than 20 years of executive management experience in technology companies, serving as CEO of Princeton Softech (acquired by IBM) and as EVP of sales and marketing for DFA Capital Management (acquired by Conning Asset Management).
 Henderson is also a previous E&Y Entrepreneur of the Year.